 Drew has spent a decade of summers with young adult orphans - playing soccer, going on nature walks, and sharing dreams about life and the future.
 Once Drew led an ill-fated bike tour with camp youth.
 Few could ride bikes.
 Most could not follow group directions.
 And everyone was determined to get to a different village in search of candy bars and soda.
 To the best of our knowledge all of the kids – and most of the bikes – made it back to camp eventually.
 Drew is a business analyst at a snack company.

 Scott Dewey enjoys the many celebrations in Romania, large and small, that he has shared with our young people since 1996.
 Birthday songs, Christmas lights, Women's Day flowers, Sunday bells, Easter eggs - all with common elements of laughter and tasty food.
 Together with the many shared tears and heartaches, these markers in our story continue to forge unbreakable family bonds.
-Scott is director of Centering Way, an organization that helps people thrive in challenging settings through a deeply formed spiritual life.
+Scott is director of Centering Way - an organization that helps people thrive in challenging settings through a deeply formed spiritual life - and Creative Content Writer for Mile High Ministries in Denver, Colorado.

 Steve has been a frequent volunteer with Mercy Ministries going back to his first trip to Romania in 1998.
 His favorite thing about western Romania is the beautiful sunsets, especially after a long day of advocating and fighting for orphans.
 He and his wife Liz have three children, a Romanian son-in-law, and one granddaughter.
 Steve has a passion for seeking justice for the marginalized.
 He is an attorney and the director of JAMLAC, a legal aid clinic which he founded in Denver.
 Steve's superpower with young orphans is popping out his four front teeth, giving a goofy smile, then popping them back in again.